Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 You can restart the console using the following command:
 >service eucalyptus-console restart

-## Debugging through log messages
+## Debugging

-* When installed from packages, User Console log is written in
+* When installed from packages, User Console log is written in:

 >/var/log/messages

+* Restarting console:

+1. Restart the console process, or
+>service eucalyptus-console restart

+2. clear cache in the browser

+3. refresh browser
 ## Useful links

 Demo for new features of User Console can be found here http://vimeo.com/68189848 .